 learning to use tools safely (knives, hammers, drills..)

-building fairy houses
+building fairy houses and bug hotels

 replanting native flora